Humanities/Arts Exam > Humanities/Arts Notes > Sociology Class 11 > Revision Notes - Understanding Social Institutions

 Modern Work Forms and Labour Division

-• Modern Economic Systems: Modern economies are characterised by a complex division of labour.
-Work is divided into many specialised occupations, a stark contrast to traditional societies where non-agricultural work often involves a specific craft.
+• Modern Economic Systems: Modern economies feature a complex division of labour with many specialised jobs, unlike traditional societies where non-farm work was mostly craft-based.

 Transformation of Work